 The main problem with making your own sauce is that most recipes call for ketchup as the base, and ketchup is full of sugar.
 To make matters worse many brands go on to add more sugar to the ketchup base.

 It’s easy however, to get creative with ingredients when you make your own BBQ sauce.
 The beauty of a BBQ sauce is that it is difficult to ruin it.
+Here are some ideas for building flavor:

-Adding Berries to Low Carb BBQ Sauces:
+Adding Berries to Slow Carb BBQ Sauces:

 Since we grow blueberries at HeathGlen Farm, I have made and sold a blueberry BBQ sauce that was very popular in past years.
 This year I bought 240 pounds of cranberries from a Wisconsin cranberry farmer that I know from the St. Paul Farmers’ market and used some of them in a cranberry BBQ sauce (pictured on the ribs below).